 Parables are not to be interpreted literally.
 They have a spiritual meaning which must be understood by divine revelation.
-There are two things which we must be cautioned about:
+Therefore we must be cautious about two things:

-- a.
-Doctrines must not be formed on the basis of parables alone.
+- Doctrines must not be formed on the basis of parables alone.
 Parables are for illustrating doctrines and making them clear, but not for formulating doctrines. - b.
 Never make a parable out of a literal, historical story.
-An example which we may use is the story of the beggar and the rich man (Luke 16:19-31).
+An example is the story of the beggar and the rich man.
+(See Luke 16:19-31.)
 Jesus never gave the names to characters in parables.
-Stories such as this must be accepted as a literal, actual account of something that happened.
+Stories such as this must be accepted as literal, actual accounts of something that happened.

-B. MANY PARABLES TAUGHT TRUTHS CONCERNING SALVATION
+B. MANY PARABLES TEACH TRUTHS CONCERNING SALVATION

-Jesus gave a number of parables which taught truths concerning salvation.
-Some of these truths which were brought out in parables were:
+Jesus gave a number of parables that teach truths concerning salvation, some of which are: